The Ludii Game Description Language is Universal: Conclusion

 \section{Conclusion}

 Ludii's game description language (L-GDL) has primarily been designed to be easy to use for game designers, with a focus on facilitating the design of board games and similar abstract games.
-In practice, its count of over 1,000 distinct game descriptions (which far exceeds the game counts in official repositories of many other systems with GDLs, such as S-GDL \cite{Genesereth_2005_GGP,Love_2008_GDL}, RBG \cite{Kowalski_2019_Regular}, and GVGAI \cite{Perez_2019_GVGAI}) has already demonstrated its flexibility and generality.
+In practice, its count of over 1000 distinct game descriptions\footnote{\url{https://ludii.games/library.php}} (which far exceeds the game counts in official repositories of many other systems with GDLs, such as S-GDL \cite{Genesereth_2005_GGP,Love_2008_GDL}, RBG \cite{Kowalski_2019_Regular}, and GVGAI \cite{Perez_2019_GVGAI}) has already demonstrated its flexibility and generality.
 In this paper, we have also proven its generality from a theoretical angle, demonstrating that it is possible to write an equivalent game in L-GDL for any arbitrary finite extensive-form game \cite{Rasmusen_2007_Games}.
-This provides a significant extension of an earlier proof \cite{Piette_2020_Ludii} by including stochastic and imperfect-information games, and means that the expressiveness of L-GDL matches that of S-GDL \cite{Thielscher_2011_Universal}.
+Two assumptions (Assumptions~\ref{Assumption:InitialGameState} and~\ref{Assumption:Player1First}) on the structure of extensive-form games were made to simplify the proof, but both assumptions are without loss of generality.
+Simultaneous-move games were not considered explicitly, but are implicitly also covered by the proof due to the possibility of modelling any simultaneous-move game as a sequential one with hidden information \cite{Watson_2013_Strategy}.
+This provides a significant extension of an earlier proof \cite{Piette_2020_Ludii} by including stochastic and imperfect-information games (and, implicitly, also simultaneous-move games), and means that the expressiveness of L-GDL matches that proven by Thielscher \cite{Thielscher_2011_Universal} for S-GDL.

 This result suggests that we can opt to use Ludii over S-GDL in GGP research for some of its other advantages, such as computational efficiency \cite{Piette_2020_Ludii} and ease of use, without a loss in expressiveness.
 While the somewhat convoluted way of defining games used for the theoretical proof is unlikely to be an efficient way of implementing many ``real'' games in practice, it may be a fruitful starting point for designing synthetic game trees for targeted research into the relations between certain game tree characteristics and the effectiveness of different algorithms \cite{Ramanujan_2010_Understanding,Ramanujan_2011_Synthetic} within the same framework and API (Ludii) that also supports many real games.